orhun/git-cliff/README.md

 This is useful when you want to filter/encode messages using external commands.
 In the example above, [pandoc](https://pandoc.org/) is used to convert each commit message that matches the given `pattern` to the [CommonMark](https://commonmark.org/) format.

-A more fun example would be reversing the each commit message:
+A more fun example would be reversing each commit message:

 - `{ pattern = '.*', replace_command = 'rev | xargs echo "reversed: $@"' }`